 Chimney Work In Medford

-Chimney Inspections By You
+Chimney Estimates By You

 Chimney Contractor In Nassau

-Medford Chimney Cleanings
+Medford Chimney Sweeps

-LI Ice Dam Preventions
+LI Ice Dam Protection

 LI Chimney Maintenance

-Expressway Roofing And Chimney has been fixing, servicing and doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, installing new exterior siding and other cedar products and roofs in Nassau and Suffolk county for over 22 years.
-Long Islanders have been trusting us with their skylight problems, quality roofing installations and home construction repairs since 2001.
-We are proud to work with, work for, serve and support the following local Long Island businesses in their respective industries. construction, masonry, travel, contracting, design, lumberjacks, home improvements, and halfway houses.
-We agree that we are all in this together.
-Call Expressway today at 631.388.7555.
+Expressway Roofing and Chimney has been maintaining, attending to and doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, installing new exterior siding, cedar roofing, decks & other cedar products and roofs in Nassau and Suffolk county for over 22 years.
+Long Islanders have been depending on us with their skylight problems, quality roofing installations and home construction repairs since 2001.
+We are pleased to partner with, assist, support & benefit the following local Long Island businesses in their respective industries: construction, masonry, travel, contracting, design, lumberjacks, home improvements, & halfway houses.
+We believe that we are all in this together.
+Contact Expressway today at 631.388.7555.